Real Estate Industry’s emerging trends, according to experts.

-Work from Home Changes Office Outlook
+Work from Home Changes Office Outlook and Real Estate Values

-The most notable of changes that have been brought on by COVID-19 has been the sudden shift from office congregating to digital workspaces, with considerable success from companies who implemented it effectively.
+The most notable of change that have been brought on by COVID-19 has been the sudden shift from office congregating to digital workspaces, with considerable success from companies who implemented it effectively.
 PwC conducted a study and stated that 94% of professionals in the real estate industry predict that companies will allow at least some form of part-time remote work after global stabilization.
 PwC also stated that 60% of professionals predict that companies will better comply with the social distancing measures by expanding their office and collaboration spaces.

 The Essentials: Safety and Wellness